romene/Naturaily-netlify/_posts/2019-04-05-tech-trends-hot-topics-on-sxsw-my-reflections-after-south-by-south-west-2019.md

 [Internet of Things industrial application development](https://naturaily.com/services) is one of the main areas of our expertise.
 Therefore, we particularly remembered Aashish Mehta and his project www.transferfi.com that we were able to get to know during the Innovation Competition.
 We keep our fingers crossed for further development!

-We also had the opportunity to have a great conversation with the representatives of the platform that enables the design of IoT products - [Clearblade](https://www.clearblade.com/) {:rel="nofollow"} – a start-up company based in Austin, whose office we had the chance to visit.
+We also had the opportunity to have a great conversation with the representatives of the platform that enables the design of IoT products - [Clearblade](https://www.clearblade.com/){:rel="nofollow"} – a start-up company based in Austin, whose office we had the chance to visit.
 Industry level IoT products is the field that is particularly close to us.
 We are happy to see interesting solutions developed by specialists all over the world.

 ## Nice to hear you – a podcast era